antoniomuso/fake-exe/README.md

 ### Notes:
 - The javascript code must be inside a package.
-- The main application is not compile inside the binary file, Then the relative paths between the main application and the binary generated don't have to change.
+- The main application is not compiled inside the binary file, then relatives path between the main application and the binary generated does not have to change.